d1b1/d1b1.github.com/programs.md

     <p>
         Startups are always fighting the feature/adoption curve.
 Said another way, what are the features that generate the most early traction?
 One or two good 'must-have' features can be enough.
+These startups are looking for insights, usually from CTOs or engineering leaders on how to stage their features
     </p>
 </div>